 Inverted PentagramMaterialism, focus on earthly desiresDominance of material over spiritual, pursuit of external gratification

-The Devil Card's Important Role in the Fool's Journey
+Devil's Position in the Fool's Journey

 Addicted to Love